 The HKMC Annuity Plan is an insurance product offered to a group of vulnerable customers (e.g. persons over 65 years of age).
 The sale of the HKMC Annuity Plan to such customers is subject to additional regulatory requirements.
 Thus, the HKMCA is exposed to the risk of financial loss and/or reputational damage from potential mis-selling and customer complaints.
-Although the HKMCA has carried out a thorough analysis to ensure the product meets customers' needs and provided sufficient training to personnel involved in the distribution channels of the HKMC Annuity Plan to mitigate such risks, neither the Issuer nor the HKMCA can offer any assurance that legal disputes, regulatory proceedings or investigations as a result of allegation of misconduct of the personnel involved in the distribution and results of operations of the Issuer and the HKMCA.
+Although the HKMCA has carried out a thorough analysis to ensure the product meets customers' needs and provided sufficient training to personnel involved in the distribution channels of the HKMC Annuity Plan to mitigate such risks, neither the Issuer nor the HKMCA can offer any assurance that legal disputes, regulatory proceedings or investigations as a result of allegation of misconduct of the personnel involved in the distribution of the HKMC Annuity Plan can be avoided.
+This may have a material and adverse effect on the reputation, business, financial condition and results of operations of the Issuer and the HKMCA.